NSLS-II-BMM/BeamlineManual/docs/kafka.rst

 consume those messages and act upon them.

 This works via subscription topics.
-An application can subscribe to a topic as a producers.
+An application can subscribe to a topic as a producer.
 That means it can say "I just did something and here is information about what I did."
 It will post that message to Kafka, then move on.